 Yaufey 5000 Sq.
 Ft.
 Energy Star Dehumidifier

 Yaufey’s 5000 sq. ft.
 Energy Star dehumidifier gives you powerful moisture control for spaces up to 5,000 square feet.
 You can pull up to 80 pints a day in very humid conditions and 60 pints in warm, damp rooms.
-Its Energy Star rating means it’s up to 30% more efficient, helping you save on electricity while it runs continuously.
+Its Energy Star rating is designed to help reduce energy use compared with less efficient models, which matters when a dehumidifier runs for long hours.
 You get four smart modes, precise humidity control from 30% to 80%, and a 3.28-foot drain hose for hands-free drainage.
 It’s quiet, portable, and built for reliable, long-term use.

 Best For: Homeowners, renters, and small business users who need powerful, energy-efficient moisture removal for large spaces up to 5,000 sq. ft., especially in basements, garages, bedrooms, and living areas.